-It is important to know the proper definitions of acute pain and chronic pain so that you and your doctor can communicate effectively about your back or neck pain and how to go about achieving relief.
-In the medical community, doctors consider pain to be chronic if it occurs consistently for three months or longer.
-Acute pain is pain that lasts for less than three months and that is caused by an injury that appears to be healing naturally.
+It is important to know the proper definitions of acute pain and chronic pain so that you and your physician can communicate effectively about your neck or back pain and how to go about achieving relief.
+In the medical community, physicians consider pain to be chronic if it occurs consistently for three months or longer.
+Acute pain is pain that lasts for less than three months and is caused by an injury that appears to be healing naturally.

 Below are some important facts about acute pain:

-The most common cause of back or neck pain is a sprained ligament or a strained muscle.
+The most common cause of neck or back pain is a sprained ligament or a strained muscle.
 In most cases, these will heal over a period of several weeks with conservative treatments.
-On the other hand, some pain is caused by degenerative spine conditions that may take longer to heal, such as a herniated disc, bulging disc, and spinal stenosis.
-Many doctors will prescribe a regimen of pain medication, hot-cold therapy, behavior modification, and gentle exercise to treat these issues.
+On the other hand, some pain is caused by degenerative spine conditions that may take longer to heal, such as a herniated disc, bulging disc and spinal stenosis.
+Many physicians will prescribe a regimen of pain medication, hot-cold therapy, behavior modification and gentle exercise to treat these issues.

-If three or more months of these pain relief methods prove ineffective, your pain will likely be classified as chronic and your doctor may suggest that you consider surgical alternatives.
+If three or more months of these pain relief methods prove ineffective, your pain will likely be classified as chronic, and your physician may suggest that you consider surgical alternatives.
 If this is the case, contact Laser Spine Institute.
-Our orthopedic experts can tell you more about the minimally invasive procedures that have helped tens of thousands of people rediscover their lives without back and neck pain.
+We can tell you more about the minimally invasive procedures that have helped tens of thousands of people find relief from neck and back pain.